react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 -------------------

-In a real app, I could have used `monitor.getItem()` to retrieve the item that the drag source returned from `beginDrag`, but since we only have a single draggable thing in the whole application, I don't really need it.
+See?
+The `drop` method receives the `props` of the `BoardSquare` so it knows *where* to move the knight when it drops.
+In a real app, I might also use `monitor.getItem()` to retrieve *the dragged item* that the drag source returned from `beginDrag`, but since we only have a single draggable thing in the whole application, I don't need it.

-In my collecting function, I'm going to obtain the function to connect my drop target node, and I'm also going to ask the monitor if the cursor is currently over the `BoardSquare` so I can highlight it:
+In my collecting function, I'm going to obtain the function to connect my drop target node, and I'm also going to ask the monitor whether the pointer is currently over the `BoardSquare` so I can highlight it:

 ```js
 function collect(connect, monitor) {